ONSAS/ONSAS/docs/src/creatingModels.md

 ### `elements.elemType`

-A cell structure with the string-names of the elements used: `node`, `truss`, `frame`, `triangle` or `tetrahedron`.
+A string with the names of the elements used: `node`, `truss`, `frame`, `triangle` or `tetrahedron`.
 Other auxiliar types such as `edge` are also available

 ### `elements.elemTypeParams`
-A cell structure with auxiliar params information, required for some element types:
+A scalar or vector with auxiliar params information, required for some element types:

  * `triangle` vector with parameters, the first parameter is an integer indicating if plane stress (1) or plane strain (2) case is considered.